joaomcteixeira/joaomcteixeira.github.io/_pages/research.md

 sciences.
 {: .text-justify}

-I highlight my recent contribution to the [HADDOCK3][hd3] project as a **lead developer** from July 2021 to August 2022, when I brought the project from a proof-of-concept to a fully-featured beta version. **HADDOCK** is the largest biomolecular docking software in academia with thousands of active users worldwide and is part of the European three-times funded [BioExcel][biox] project.
+I highlight my contribution to the [HADDOCK3][hd3] project as a **lead developer** from July 2021 to August 2022, when I brought the project from a proof-of-concept to a [fully-featured beta version](hd3jmct). **HADDOCK** is the largest biomolecular docking software in academia with thousands of active users worldwide and is part of the - three-times European funded - [BioExcel][biox] project.
+To engage and share with the community, I imparted [talks](/software/#talks) on developing open-source software and program architecture.
-{: .text-justify}

-Specifically, I was responsible for the whole Python-shell orchestrating the CNS core libraries.
-Additionally, I created the package/library structure, defined the CI pipelines, implemented complex features to enhance user experience, and defined the methods for the compatibility of HADDOCK3 with other software within and outside the [BioExcel][biox] framework.
-I have been contributing to HADDOCK3 as an external collaborator ever since.
-FYI, you can view the state of HADDOCK3 when I left as leader developer [here][hd3jmct].
-To engage and share with the community, I imparted talks on developing open-source software and program architecture.
 {: .text-justify}

 In the [software](/software) tab, you can find the list of software projects I